 Cancer.
 A word no one ever expects to hear.
 I didn’t.
-But I’ve heard it twice over the past two years.
+But I’ve heard it twice over the past three years.

 The first time came when my husband was diagnosed with prostate cancer.
 Not a high degree, but cancer is cancer.
 The radiation did the job.
 He is now cancer free and doing great.